 Now that we finally have someone’s attention, I think that it is important to wave the flag.
 As much as the topic of healthcare is on the minds and tongues of many, the excessive fiscal waste and inefficiencies evident in our system are not discussed openly.

 I am going to start talking about it as much as I can.
 I truly believe the lack of supported advocacy for women’s health has a direct correlation to the state of our health care system.

 There are approximately 6 million pregnancies every year throughout the United States, more than 19 million women are uninsured in this country and up until this point, sex education ( and quite frankly anatomy education) in this country has not been given the attention it deserves.
 We need to pursue a sustainable healthcare system which connects the dots and get women to speak up.

 99% of births occur in hospitals.
 The average cost for a normal delivery held at a hospital is $6,378 and $10,638 +for a cesarean.
 Many hospitals are reporting cesarean rates of more than 40%.
-The estimated cost of a delivery and prenatal care at a birthing center is about $3,000 – $4,000.
+The estimated cost of delivery, hospital beds, and prenatal care at a birthing center is about $3,000 – $4,000.
 And unfortunately, insurance coverage for the choice to have one’s birth at a birthing center is not yet as easy to obtain as a hospital birth.